Domestic Violence Attorney Vancouver, WA

 The average citizen believes that if a fight occurs between family or household members that simply calling the police will result in the police calming things down and mediating between the parties.
 Unfortunately, under RCW 10.99.030 (6)(a) if a law enforcement officer has probable cause to believe that someone was essentially the wrongdoer in this situation, they have to arrest the person and take them to jail.
 And that person will be held in jail until they see a judge, which could be over two days from the arrest point if they were arrested on a Friday night.
 The small family squabble has just exploded into a serious criminal matter with significant potential consequences.

-Schedule an appointment with me for a no-cost evaluation of your case.
+Schedule an appointment with a Domestic Violence Attorney for a no-cost evaluation of your case.
 We’ll talk about the facts of your case, your options for resolution, and figure out how best to put you in the best position possible.